digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 We are making it faster and more reliable to build and rebuild planning data.
 Our platform can now be refreshed in hours rather than days, giving users quicker access to up-to-date, authoritative information.
 This work has also allowed us to scale our infrastructure, increasing the number of [title boundaries](https://www.planning.data.gov.uk/dataset/title-boundary) available on the platform.

 We’re working with local planning authorities (LPAs) across England to help them provide planning and housing data through our platform.
-Through the [Open Digital Planning community](https://opendigitalplanning.org/community-members), we’re supporting 209 LPAs to publish data and adopt digital planning products such as [PlanX](https://opendigitalplanning.org/services) and [BoPS](https://bops.digital).
+Through the [Open Digital Planning community](https://opendigitalplanning.org/community-members), we’re supporting over 200 LPAs to publish data and adopt digital planning products such as [PlanX](https://opendigitalplanning.org/services) and [BoPS](https://bops.digital).

 We are working with LPAs to provide data for these areas: